 The Cost Of Homeschooling:

-To a large extent, the cost of homeschooling is similar to all lifestyle choices.
+What you'll find is that, to a large extent, the cost of homeschooling is similar to all lifestyle choices.

 The amount you spend comes down to your own priorities, how much you want to spend and how tight your overall budget is.